 The first grade curriculum includes all four of the basic arithmetical processes, times tables, writing as the first step to reading, phonics and sight words, literature, nature process stories, Japanese, Spanish, knitting, two and three-dimensional visual arts, crafts, singing, pentatonic flute, eurythmy, and developmental movement.
 Each lesson addresses thinking, feeling, and willing in a way that enlivens both the subjects and the students.
 The schedule is arranged to ensure plenty of free play outside each day, time for eating and rest, and time for experiencing the complexity of healthy social life.
 New Amsterdam students end their school day longing to return the next morning.

 Grades two and three learn together in a mixed-age class in which the themes of polarities, self-development, and our connection with the earth are woven seamlessly and subtly into lessons on topics as various as scales of measurement, stories of personal transformation, long division, and homes and grains from around the world.
 Children of this age are becoming self-aware in a new way, and the curriculum at New Amsterdam leads them to a feeling of confidence in themselves as inhabitants of the earth.

 Literature is the source for the continued development of the children’s character and free sense of self in the world.
-Second and third graders revel in age-old stories such as Reynard the Fox, whose actions cause increasing harm to those around him.
+The grades children revel in age-old stories such as Reynard the Fox, whose actions cause increasing harm to those around him.
 They are also told stories of people who have overcome great inner obstacles to do good in the world.
 Both are told without the teacher’s interpretation.
 The teacher creates opportunities for the children to come to their own true feeling for morality instead of teaching character skills in simple lessons.
 Thus the integrity of each child is developed from the inside out.